MU XIANG SHUN QI WAN 木香顺气丸 - Aucklandia Pill to Order the Qi

 When to NOT Use MU XIANG SHUN QI WAN, Safety & Cautions

-Use cautiously during pregnancy.
+- Use cautiously during pregnancy.
 Pregnant women should always consult with their health care provider before using any supplement

-Discontinue use if symptoms do not improve in a few days.
+- Discontinue use if symptoms do not improve in a few days.

-Ingredients of MU XIANG SHUN QI WAN
+MU XIANG SHUN QI WAN Ingredients

 Radix Aucklandiae Lappae Fructus Amomi Rhizoma Cyperi Rotundi Pericarpium Citri Reticulatae Viride Pericarpium Citri Reticulatae Semen Raphani Sativi Cortex Magnoliae Officinalis Fructus Aurantii Rhizoma Atractylodis Lanceae Radix Glycyrrhizae Uralensis Rhizoma Zingiberis Recens |